sonata-project/SonataAdminBundle/Resources/doc/reference/security.rst

             # Strategy can be: affirmative, unanimous or consensus
             strategy: unanimous

- - to make this work the permission needs to be checked using the Object-Scope
+ - to make this work the permission needs to be checked using the Object ACL

   - modify the template (or code) where applicable: